EyebrowHairs/eyebrowhairs.zettel.page/Link Dump.md

 ### 2020-07-05
 [OBS (Open Broadcaster Software)](https://obsproject.com/) - allows you to customize the  layout of a presentation screen, which can be used in video meetings in place of the default layout of the software (example: video screen might be too small in a slideshow-view).
 Originally seen in this [article](https://medium.com/@cs50/teaching-from-home-via-zoom-c3b336446fbc).

-[[202006261501]] <!-- You've got mail! -->- on decluttering from notifications and setting intentional ones

 ### 2020-07-04
 [Elizabeth I](https://www.elizabethi.org/) - I don’t remember why or how I discovered this site, but I read a majority of the articles last year and I thought it was a nice, light introduction to Queen Elizabeth I’s history